ccorcos/hack/README.md

 # Hack

 This project helps your hack your friends.
 All you need to do is wait for them to leave their computer unlocked, open up Terminal, and run a single curl command.

-I'll walk you through how to set it up for yourself.
+[Check out this blog post for more details about how this works](TODO) or jump right in below.

 ## Getting Started